Mississippi State Penitentiary: Conjugal visits

 In 1962, Hopper, in The Journal of Criminal Law, Criminology, and Police Science, said that the Mississippi State Penitentiary had the most liberal visitation program in the United States.
 Rules of visitation and leave, adopted in 1944, allowed inmates to make home visits for reasons other than emergency.
 According to a 1956 survey, it was the only correctional facility in the country to do so.
 Inmates were allowed to be visited every Sunday for two hours by their wives.
 In 1962, each Parchman camp, with the exception of the maximum-security camps, housed a five to ten-room structure called a red house; each house is near the main gate of the main camp building.
 In the house, the inmate and his wife may engage in sexual intercourse.
 Children are encouraged by the prison authorities to visit; as of 1962 one camp houses a play area for children.
 The Parchman conjugal visit program is designed so that all members of the family may interact with a particular prisoner.
 In 1962, the prison officials said that the conjugal visits were an important factor in preserving marriages of inmates and reducing prison homosexuality.
 During that year, most inmates reported favorable opinions about the conjugal program.

-David Oshinsky, author of Worse than Slavery, said that the statements regarding the preservation of marriages were "likely" to be correct and the statements regarding the prison sexuality were "probably" not true.
+David Oshinsky said the statements regarding the preservation of marriages were "likely" to be correct and the statements regarding the prison sexuality were "probably" not true.
 Penologists stated that factors that may have contributed to the development of the system were the strength of family ties in rural areas.
 Parchman was "primarily an agricultural plantation that is a self-contained, sociocultural system functioning much as a culture in and of itself", the emphasis placed on agricultural production, and the small sizes of the camps.
 The guards in the camps knew the prisoners personally.
-Because of the lack of records, it was not possible to tell if the conjugal visit program reduced prison sexuality or recidivism.
+Due to the lack of records, it was not possible to tell if the conjugal visit program reduced prison sexuality or recidivism.

 In the 1970s, Parchman still did not maintain records on the conjugal visits that took place at the facility.
 In 1972 women at Parchman became eligible for conjugal visits.
 In 1974, prisoners of both sexes were permitted to have three-day, two-night family visits.
 In the 1980s guards reported that inmates were more docile if they had periodic sexual access to their wives.
 Robert Cross of the Chicago Tribune reported in 1985 that the MSP program received relatively little attention compared to newer and more limited conjugal visit policies in California, Connecticut, New Mexico, New York, South Carolina, and Washington.
 Cross added that "The difference, perhaps, is that in Mississippi, where Parchman serves as the only penitentiary, nobody issued proclamations or opened up the matter for debate."
 As of 1996, a newly established Parchman unit used conjugal visits as a reward in a behavioral modification program and a typical married prisoner at Parchman had one conjugal visit every two weeks, and periodically used the family visits.